 The first thing your legal team will do for you is try to poke holes in the prosecution’s argument.
 Remember, it’s up to the prosecution to prove without a doubt that you are guilty of shoplifting.
 This includes an intention to conceal and take merchandise from a retailer.
 If the prosecution cannot prove this intent, then your chances of a conviction are reduced.
 For example, it may be true that you concealed merchandise, but it could have been done accidentally.
 If you’re in a clothing store trying on items in a dressing room, you could genuinely forget to remove something and inadvertently leave the store with it still on.
 Or, you may put an item in your pocket to free up your hands to pick something up and forget that you put it there.
 Lastly, if the prosecution’s case relies on eye-witness testimony, your defense team will try to discredit the witness’s account of events.

 In any case, your attorney will always try to reduce charges or get them thrown out altogether.
 Or, if the prosecution has a relatively strong case, they may try to negotiate a plea bargain on your behalf, which would still result in a conviction but could reduce your sentence or charges.

 If you’re in the Port Charlotte, Florida, area and have recently been arrested on shoplifting charges, you need to act fast.
 It’s essential you understand and protect your rights and that you’re getting the best defense possible.
-At RSL Law, you’ll get experienced legal assistance from a team of lawyers who are committed to educating you about your options and giving you a chance to share your voice.
+At Ruhl & Lux, P.A, you’ll get experienced legal assistance from a team of lawyers who are committed to educating you about your options and giving you a chance to share your voice.
 Call today to set up a consultation.